7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise 3.md

 ok
 ```

 A hah!
-The control sequence `~s` will take a list of nested lists and concatenate them all into a single string, i.e. a single list!
+The control sequence `~s` will take a list of nested lists and concatenate them all into a single string, i.e. a flat list with no nested lists!
 That is what I used to display the return value of `my_date_string()`.

 The control sequences are described in the [io:format/2 docs](http://erlang.org/doc/man/io.html#format-2).
 The general form of a control sequence is: